mxcl/LegibleError/README.md

 present(alert)
 ```

-Presents the user with:
+The user is presented with:

 > The operation couldn’t be completed.
-(SystemError.databaseFailure)
+(SystemError.databaseFailure(internalCode: 34))

-Still not great, but *better* and certainly way more useful when you get bug
+Still not great, but way more useful in a bug report.
-reports.

 Of course if you implement `LocalizedError`, `legibleLocalizedDescription`
 returns that: